-Kozushima is a scenic island, part of the the scenic Tokyo Islands, about 3.5 – 4 hrs south from Tokyo Takeshiba Pier by high-speed jet ferry.
+Kozushima is a scenic island, part of the scenic Tokyo Islands, about 3.5 – 4 hrs south of Tokyo Takeshiba Pier by high-speed jet ferry.
 Head to Akasaki Boardwalk, the most popular swimming spot in Kozushima which features thrilling wooden structures built over rocky cliffs.
 Visitors can jump off from the safe boardwalk into the clear blue water home to a diverse marine life including beautiful coral reefs and colorful small fish.
 Maehama Beach is another popular swimming spot stretching about 800m in the southern part of the island.
-Life guard patrol in August, public bathroom and shower rooms are available in site and it is also conveniently close to some guest houses run by locals.
+Lifeguard patrol in August, public bathroom and shower rooms are available on the site and it is also conveniently close to some guest houses run by locals.

 3. Futatsugame Beach (Niigata, Sado Island)

-Travelling to the northernmost point of Sado island in Niigata, you will be surprised with the beauty of Futatsugame Beach, listed a two-star spot in the Michelin’s Green Guide.
+Traveling to the northernmost point of Sado island in Niigata, you will be surprised by the beauty of Futatsugame Beach, listed as a two-star spot in the Michelin’s Green Guide.
 Futatsugame literally means “Two Turtles”, which refers to the unique shape of Sado Island resembling two giant turtles.
-When the tide is low, this remote island is connected with the main land of Saga by a narrow sandbar.
-It is a perfect spot to enjoy sea bathing in crystal clear water while avoiding crowds during summer season!
+When the tide is low, this remote island is connected with the mainland of Saga by a narrow sandbar.
+It is a perfect spot to enjoy sea bathing in crystal clear water while avoiding crowds during the summer season!

 4. Hirizo Beach (Shizuoka)

 Shizuoka prefecture, particularly the eastern area such as Izu and Atami, is home to a great number of beautiful beaches.
-Among them, Hirizo beach is perhaps one of the most famous beaches which is located in Minami-Izu town on the southern tip of the Izu Peninsula.
+Among them, Hirizo beach is perhaps one of the most famous beaches which are located in Minami-Izu town on the southern tip of the Izu Peninsula.
 This beach is surrounded by cliffs and only accessible by boat service from Nagaki port.
-Because of its remote location it is a special holiday destination where you can enjoy swimming in the emerald-green freely away from crowds.
-Make sure to bring comfortable water shoes or flip flops as the beach is quite rocky and can be uncomfortable to walk on with bare feet.
+Because of its remote location, it is a special holiday destination where you can enjoy swimming in the emerald green freely away from crowds.
+Make sure to bring comfortable water shoes or flip-flops as the beach is quite rocky and can be uncomfortable to walk on with bare feet.

 5. Shirahama Beach (Wakayama)

-If you are looking for a perfect sea bathing spot in Kansai region (where Osaka and Kyoto are located), visit Shirahama Beach, the most famous beach in Wakayama prefecture!
+If you are looking for a perfect sea-bathing spot in the Kansai region (where Osaka and Kyoto are located), visit Shirahama Beach, the most famous beach in Wakayama prefecture!
 Not to be confused with Shirahama Beach on Izu Peninsula or the one in Chiba Prefecture.
 Shirahama can be translated as white beach” or “white bay”, hence multiple beaches in Japan carry this name.
 However, the one in Wakayama is by far the most beautiful beach.
 Take a relaxing stroll along the 620m long beach that has soft sand imported from Perth, Australia!
-After your swim, head to Shirahama Onsen resort to get a unforgettable Onsen experience.
+After your swim, head to Shirahama Onsen resorts to get an unforgettable Onsen experience.